-I can’t actually believe I am writing this blog, it seems so surreal that I should be saying that my little business has been running for 12 whole months!
+I can’t actually believe that my little business has been running for 18 whole months!

 I have seen and worked through all four seasons and have loved each and every one of them, for different reasons!
 I have watched puppies grow up from 8 weeks to now over a year old!
 I have learnt so much and have met some amazing dogs and owners a long the way!